thiscantbeserious/llm-search-agent/README.md

 - **LangChain** for LLM prompt handling & SearxNG tool
 - **BFS/DFS** iterative retrieval with SearxNG suggestions

-> **WARNING**: This is currently being crafted, I will remove this message as soon as I consider it usable / shareable.
+> **WARNING**: This is currently just a very basic prototype, I will remove this message as soon as I consider it usable / shareable.

 ## Supported Technologies